TroyGio/TroyGio/README.md

 - 🌱 I'm currently learning **Swift and Development**

-- 🤝 I'm looking for help with **Building a portfolio of projects that help me learn and grow as a developer.**
+- 🤝 I'm looking for help with **building a portfolio of projects that help me learn and grow as a developer.**

 - 📫 How to reach me **troy@giordano.us**